 European BEST Engineering Competition (EBEC) is the largest in Engineering Competition in Europe, conducted by students for students.
 Teams that are composed by 4 students from technology fields, regardless of status of their degree, are challenged to solve the tasks that are provided by BEST in 3 different competition levels.
 The team which proves to be the most efficient, creative and successful at the end of competition finale is granted by “BEST Engineers of Europe” title.

 EBEC project begins functioning every year by the first Local EBEC Round that is conducted in Europe; afterwards moving onwards with several other Local EBEC Rounds as well as National/Regional EBEC Rounds and reaches an end by a EBEC Final event that is organized in beginning of August.

 History of EBEC

 BEST European Engineering Competition (BEEC) was the previous name of the EBEC project, but it was changed in 2008 for EBEC – where it had its final shape.
 There were different categories of EBEC: Team Design, Debates, Case Study, Negotiations.
 After years of experience and feedback, Team Design and Case Study are currently the official categories that EBEC pyramid has; as these are being the most practical among others and consequently they are stimulating the enjoyment of competition among participants.

 EBEC has a developed chain of contest; a EBEC pyramidal structure.
 It consists of three levels; each level of pyramid refers to relevant rounds that are being held throughout the year:

 - Local Round of EBEC is the first round which includes students and organizers from all universities that take part in the project.
-All EBEC rounds are organised by Local BEST Groups (LBG).
+All EBEC rounds are organized by Local BEST Groups (LBG).
 While EBEC is becoming more and more popular among LBGs, the amount of participation to the competition chain is increasing by every passing year.
 When it comes to EBEC 2017 edition, the project is expected to involve 88 Local BEST Groups in 32 European countries.